June 2024

 Normalised Difference Vegetation Index (NDVI)

-• Some of the extremely negative NDVI areas (brown patches) represent water.
+• Some of the extremely negative NDVI areas (brown patches) represent water and mine sites.

 Click on the scroll bar below the map to compare with previous months.